DrKumo Best RPM

 Table of Contents

-High blood pressure, also known as hypertension, is a common health condition that affects around 1.28 billion adults worldwide.
-While high blood pressure is a well-known health concern, having a low pulse rate can also be a cause for concern.
-A low pulse rate, also known as bradycardia, is a condition in which the heart beats slower than the normal range of 60 to 100 beats per minute.
-In some cases, people may experience high blood pressure with a low pulse rate, which can be confusing and worrying.
+High blood pressure, or hypertension, is a widespread health issue affecting about 1.28 billion adults globally.
+While we often hear about high blood pressure, a low pulse rate can also be a reason to be cautious.
+A low pulse rate, known as bradycardia, means your heart beats slower than the usual 60 to 100 beats per minute range.
+Sometimes, people might have high blood pressure alongside a low pulse rate, which can be puzzling.

 Understanding Blood Pressure and Pulse Rate

 Blood pressure and pulse rate are two important indicators of cardiovascular health.
-Blood pressure measures the force of blood against the walls of your blood vessels as it circulates through your body, while pulse rate measures the number of times your heart beats per minute.
-Both measurements are affected by various factors such as age, gender, weight, and overall health.
+Blood pressure is like the push of your blood against the walls of your blood pipes as it moves around your body.
+Pulse rate is how many times your heart beats in a minute.
+Both measurements are affected by various factors such as age, gender, weight, and health.

-Blood pressure is typically measured with two numbers, systolic and diastolic, and is recorded as systolic over diastolic (e.g. 120/80 mm Hg).
-Systolic pressure refers to the pressure in your arteries when your heart beats, while diastolic pressure refers to the pressure in your arteries when your heart is at rest.
-According to the American Heart Association (AHA), normal blood pressure reading is typically around 120/80 mm Hg, with high blood pressure being defined as a consistent reading above 130/80 mm Hg.
+Blood pressure is measured with two numbers, systolic and diastolic, and is recorded as systolic over diastolic (e.g., 120/80 mm Hg).
+Systolic pressure refers to the pressure in your arteries when your heart beats, while diastolic pressure is when your heart is at rest.
+As per the American Heart Association (AHA), a usual blood pressure reading hovers at about 120/80 mm Hg.
+If your blood pressure consistently stays higher than 130/80 mm Hg, it’s considered high.

 Pulse rate, on the other hand, refers to the number of times your heart beats per minute, which can be affected by factors such as physical activity, stress, and overall health.
 A normal resting heart rate is typically between 60 and 100 beats per minute but can be lower or higher depending on various factors.

-High Blood Pressure and Low Pulse Rate: Causes and Symptoms
+What Are the Causes and Symptoms of High Blood Pressure and Low Pulse Rate?

 If you have high blood pressure and a low pulse rate, it may be a sign of an underlying health issue.